-- Follow the driver's directions at all times. - 2.
-Enter and leave the bus or van in an orderly manner at the designated stop nearest home.

-- 3. Keep feet, books, instrument cases, and other objects out of the aisle. - 4.
+- 1. Follow the driver's directions at all times. - 2.
+Enter and leave the bus or van in an orderly manner at the designated stop nearest home. - 3.
+Keep feet, books, instrument cases, and other objects out of the aisle. - 4.
 Not deface the bus, van, or its equipment. - 5.
 Not talk or laugh loudly. - 6.
 Not put head, hands, arms or legs out of the window, hold any object out of the window, or throw objects within or out of the bus or van. - 7.
 Not scuffle or fight. - 8.
 Not use obscene and/or unacceptable language. - 9.
-Not litter the bus or van. - Not disturb others. - 11.
+Not litter the bus or van. - 10.
+Not disturb others. - 11.
 Not eat, drink, or chew gum on the bus. - 12.
-Not possess or use any form of tobacco on school buses. - 13.
-Observe all usual classroom rules. - 14.
-Be seated while the vehicle is moving. - 15.
+Not possess or use any form of tobacco or e-cigarettes in any district vehicle. - 13.
+Observe all usual classroom rules.

+- 14. Be seated while the vehicle is moving. - 15.
 Wait for the driver's signal upon leaving the bus or van and before crossing in front of the vehicle. - 16.
 Not possess or be under the influence of marijuana, alcohol, a controlled substance, a dangerous drug, or a "look-alike" (something represented to be a prohibited substance). - 17.
-Not use cellphones/electronic devices during the transportation to or from school - 18.
 Not distribute any promotional materials, flyers, handouts etc.